-Aswan is known for its astonishing attractions and unique landmarks, Take your exploration tools and head to the Nubian city “staggering Aswan” to discover the hidden attractions in Aswan.
+Aswan is known for its astonishing attractions and unique landmarks, Take your exploration tools and head to the Nubian city “Staggering Aswan” to discover the hidden attractions in Aswan.
 Below, you will explore the best 7 hidden attractions in Aswan including:

-One of the important hidden attractions in Aswan is Elephantine Island which is one of the major highlights in Aswan because of its palm trees and the gorgeous colorful houses.
-Aswan Museum is located at the southern end of this island and the ruins of Abu, which contains the temples of Khnum and Satet.
+One of the important hidden attractions in Aswan is Elephantine Island which is one of the major highlights in Aswan because of its palm trees and gorgeous colorful houses.
+Aswan Museum is located at the southern end of this island and the ruins of Abu, which contain the temples of Khnum and State.
 It is a very nice site and a gorgeous place to spend a terrific vacation.

-It is a great Nubian Attraction that combines both ancient & modern culture.
+Nubian Museum is a great Nubian Attraction that combines both ancient & modern culture.
 Inside this magnificent Museum, you will find artifacts related to the Kingdom of Kush.
-There are also amazing photos taken by the UNESCO to save the temples of Philae and Abu Simbel from the flooding of lack Naser caused by the High Dam.
-There is also statues of Ramses II, Amenras, the head of the Shpatka, and the black granite head of Tahraqa.
+There are also amazing photos taken by UNESCO to save the temples of Philae and Abu Simbel from the flooding of lack of Naser caused by the High Dam.
+There are also statues of Ramses II, Amenras, the head of the Shpatka, and the black granite head of Tahraqa.
 There is also the ethnographical section that displays gorgeous Nubian handicrafts and folk art.

 This Monastery was founded in the 7th century and was abandoned because of the water shortages in the 13th century.
 There is an aisle Basilica inside the courtyard of the monastery.
 There are remains of a fresco depicting Christ enthroned between angels in the central part of the courtyard.
 To go to that unique place, you can try a felucca and then hike or ride a camel.

 6. Tombs of the Nobles